Your First USCO Claim

 Export your provenance record

 Export generates your full provenance record: a PDF claim preparation report and a shareable verification link.
-This is your claim-ready proof — structured, documented, and defensible.
+This is your structured evidence record — documented and reviewable.

 Click Export → select your output options → download your provenance record.
-Each export consumes one pack credit.
+Each export consumes one Rights Receipt or Human Proof Pack.

 Pack Pricing (no subscriptions)

 A PDF claim preparation report with eCO-ready language and a shareable verification link.
-C2PA audio signing and RFC 3161 timestamping will be available for supported formats as these features ship.
+RFC 3161 timestamping is now included.
+C2PA audio signing will be available for supported formats as that feature ships.

 Keep the human in the record.